aimms/how-to/Articles/552/552-publishing-to-offline-serves.rst

 |

-By putting these libraries in the ``.aimmspack``, the AIMMS PRO server no longer needs to download the AIMMS Libraries in the AIMMS repository them when the ``.aimmspack`` is published.
+By putting these libraries in the ``.aimmspack``, the AIMMS PRO On-Premise server no longer needs to download the AIMMS Libraries in the AIMMS repository them when the ``.aimmspack`` is published.

 .. spelling:word-list::
     url